 Who are you allowing to define you?

 This video showcases a woman with a congenital disfiguring disability, who describes her struggle and resolution with self-image.
 She is truly inspirational.
 I am not sure I could have created a full and meaningful life if I had to deal with her condition.
 What is disturbing about her story is that someone posted her picture on the Internet with the label “The World’s Ugliest Woman.”
 Even more upsetting is that, of the thousands of comments, she did not find one that was supportive.
 What is uplifting is that, despite all the attacks from mean people, she still managed to transcend their shallow values.
-Bullying – My challenge to The Charter for Compassion
+School or prison – What’s the difference? -Bullying

 The Way to Love